Gerviba/signal-simulator/README.md

 - Show in the IDE: You need to have [Lombok](https://projectlombok.org/setup/eclipse) installed.
 - Build: `$ mvn clean install`
 - Test: `$ mvn test`
 - Setup: The compiled jar file is executable.
-(Thanks to spring-boot)
+(Thanks to spring-boot) It can also be used as a web archive (.war file).

 `java -Xmx<memory>M -Dspring.profiles.active=<mode> -jar simulator-<version>.jar`